3 Days in Chicago Itinerary for First-Time Visitors

 Final Walk & Souvenirs

-Now as you have seen important things in Chicago it is time to wrap up your 3 days in Chicago itinerary with:
+Now as you have seen important things in Chicago it is time to wrap up your 3 days in Chicago itinerary with the following experiences:

 Believe me, Chicago has a way of doing that.